 Observability

-Dvara provides structured JSON logging, Prometheus metrics, token usage metering, and request tracing out of the box.
+DVARA provides structured JSON logging, Prometheus metrics, token usage metering, and request tracing out of the box.

 X-Trace-ID Propagation

 Every response includes an X-Trace-ID header for request correlation.
-This applies to both the LLM gateway (port 8080) and the MCP proxy (port 8070).
+This applies to both the LLM gateway (port 8080) and the MCP Proxy (port 8070).

 Behavior: